bertkdowns/pyomo-replace/paper/paper.md

 ### Squaring a model

 In order to solve a set of equations exactly, a "square" model is required.
-This term is taken from linear algebra where a matrix must be square to be invertible, i.e have an exact solution.
-What it really means is that there must be the same number of equations (constraints) as there are unknowns (unfixed variables), for the problem to be well posed.
+This term is taken from linear algebra where a matrix must be square to be invertible.
+In this context, it means that there must be the same number of equations (constraints) as there are unknowns (unfixed variables), for the problem to be well posed and have an exact solution.

 The difference between the two is described as the degrees of freedom.
 A model that has more unknowns than constraints is said to have $n$ degrees of freedom, where $n_{\text{degrees\ of\ freedom}}$ is given by